Terstegge/mbed-os-MSP432/README.md

 The LEDs should blink now, and the serial output via the backchannel UART should be visible.

-### Download and run the program part 2: The Mbed way
+### Download and run the program, part 2: The Mbed way

 This Launchpad includes an embedded XDS110 debugging probe.
 The firmware for this probe can operate in different modes.
 To show and configure these modes